-- Students need to be prepared to show valid photo ID during the quizzes. - Scientific calculators or financial calculators may be used for the quizzes.
-Cell Phones with calculators, PDA's, other Organizers, or programmable calculators (e.g., Graphical Calculators) will NOT be permitted to be used as calculators.
+- Students need to be prepared to show photo ID at the guizzes. - Basic calculators or financial calculators may be used for the exams.
+Cell Phones with calculators, PDA's, other Organizers, or programmable calculators (e.g. Graphical Calculators) will NOT be permitted to be used as calculators.
 Cell phones must be turned off during all classes and exams. - Students must be punctual.
-Those who enter the classroom 10 minutes later than the starting time scheduled will NOT be allowed to write the quizzes/exams.
+Those who enter the classroom 20 minutes later than the starting time scheduled will NOT be allowed to write the quizzes.